sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_metric.md

 layout: "sysdig"
 page_title: "Sysdig: sysdig_monitor_alert_v2_metric"
 description: |-
-  Creates a Sysdig Monitor Metric Alert with AlertV2 API.
+  Creates a Sysdig Monitor Metric Threshold Alert with AlertV2 API.
 ---

 # Resource: sysdig_monitor_alert_v2_metric

-Creates a Sysdig Monitor Metric Alert.
+Creates a Sysdig Monitor Metric Threshold Alert.
 Monitor time-series metrics and alert if they violate user-defined thresholds.

 -> **Note:** Sysdig Terraform Provider is under rapid development at this point.
 If you experience any issue or discrepancy while using it, please make sure you have the latest version.
 If the issue persists, or you have a Feature Request to support an additional set of resources, please open a [new issue](https://github.com/sysdiglabs/terraform-provider-sysdig/issues/new) in the GitHub repository.